AmaanEziz/SignalSense/README.md

 Please refer to the [User Guide](user_guide.pdf) for more information on running detection with preconfigured scripts, or [https://github.com/ultralytics/yolov5](https://github.com/ultralytics/yolov5) for more information on the model itself.

 The trained model is stored in the `model_files/Yolo Files/exp4/weights/best.pt` file.

+To run the node, follow the additional steps below.

+1. Naviage to the `Phase-Sense/model_files/Yolo Files/` directory.
+2. Configure the `test_model.py` file as described in the [User Guide](user_guide.pdf).
+3. Edit the `data_transform.py` file as needed (only needed if locations of ML model output are changed).
+4. Open a terminal and run `python test_model.py` to begin detection.
+5. In a separate terminal, run `python data_transform.py` to begin sending the detections to the database.
+   1. The data pipeline takes the most recent files from the ML model output, so timing for running this is not important as long as the model has at least 5 frames detected.

 ### Signal Sense Box